 Our inability to step out of the information flow—such as at work where we may be required to stay plugged in or can’t seem to get away physically or psychologically from our phones at any time—has a direct effect on our health and well-being.
 Namely, and not surprisingly to many of us, an increase in stress reactivity.

 The Three Stages of Stress

-- Exhaustion may follow when a stressor becomes chronic either from ongoing exposure or ineffectual and repeated attempts to deal with it.
+- Exhaustion may follow when a stressor becomes chronic, either from ongoing exposure or ineffectual and repeated attempts to deal with it.
 We become overwhelmed.

 The Warning Signs of Burnout

-- Emotional exhaustion – Emotionally overextended and exhausted by work or life.
+You may experience emotional exhaustion—a feeling of being emotionally overextended and exhausted by work or life.
 This is common for people in the helping professions when they reach a point where they feel no longer able to give of themselves.

 All of this of course may affect both your work and personal life, making you miserable, affecting relationships, and decreasing productivity.